-Policy on DM Wiki Use¶
+Policy on DM Confluence Use¶

 The DM Project Manager is responsible for oversight ensuring that the DM wiki only has appropriate material.
 The entire DM team is expected to help with this oversight; if you see something that is suspect, please bring it to the attention of the DM Project Manager.